dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 Navigation methods are exposed by the `Navigation` property on any `Page` derived types.
 These methods provide the ability to push pages onto the navigation stack, to pop pages from the stack, and to manipulate the stack.

 > [!TIP]
-> It's recommended that a `NavigationPage` should only be populated with <xref:Microsoft.Maui.Controls.ContentPage> objects.
+> It's recommended that a <xref:Microsoft.Maui.Controls.NavigationPage> should only be populated with <xref:Microsoft.Maui.Controls.ContentPage> objects.

 ### Create the root page

 An app that is structured around multiple pages always has a *root* page, which is the first page added to the navigation stack.
-This is accomplished by creating a `NavigationPage` object whose constructor argument is the root page of the app, and setting the resulting object as the value of the `App.MainPage` property:
+This is accomplished by creating a <xref:Microsoft.Maui.Controls.NavigationPage> object whose constructor argument is the root page of the app, and setting the resulting object as the value of the `App.MainPage` property:

 ```csharp
 public partial class App : Application